ebergstedt/AutomaticWindowsFileManager/README.md

 # Logs

 Logs will be created in the /logs folder with a timestamp and a description of what the program has done.
+Use this for searching for errors.

 # License